-A laboratory notebook is any physical book in which testing data is recorded; this includes experimental data, standards logs, instrument logs, etc. All laboratory notebooks are assigned a unique number by the QA Manager and tracked: O:\Teams\NADP\NADP Lab\QA\Lab Notebooks.
-The labs are moving towards electronic versions of lab notebooks wherever possible to provide easier access at all locations and more efficient processes.
-The chemical and reagent tracking notebooks are now stored online: O:\Teams\NADP\NADP Lab\NADP ELN for stocks and Prepared solutions (see Section 8.7).
+A laboratory notebook is any physical book in which testing data is recorded; this includes experimental data, standards logs, instrument logs, etc. All laboratory notebooks are assigned a unique number by the Lab QA Manager and tracked: O:\Teams\NADP\NADP Lab\QA\Lab Notebooks.
+The lab is moving towards electronic versions of lab notebooks wherever possible to provide easier access at all locations and more efficient processes.
+The chemical and reagent tracking notebooks are stored online: O:\Teams\NADP\NADP Lab\NADP ELN for stocks and prepared solutions